Arushi64/GVSU-CIS641_AJ/docs/software_requirements_specification.md

 3. Messages: Contains pop ups with some game information like score and help in navigation.
 4. The device must have a keyboard: To play the game the device must contain Keyboard.

+Adi J:

+1.Programing Language:  The game implemented with python script.
+The game must be developed in Unity 2D display, control, and Audio
+2. Platform: The game must be played on mobile, and computer and it is a combination of software and hardware.
+3. Levels: It is a level-based game, and it contains a total of 3 levels.
+The user completed level by level.
+They can develop their skills and go to the levelers.
+4. Use cases: The use cases are improving the player experiences and faster gameplay.
+Examples: Increase gameplay: Get some rewards and increase the lifetime.

 # Non-functional Requirements

 Jeremy W: